lancedb/documentation/docs/src/guides/sql-query.md

 ---
-title: "SQL Queries in LanceDB Enterprise | SQL Query Guide"
+title: "SQL Queries in LanceDB | SQL Query Guide"
-description: "Learn how to use SQL queries in LanceDB Enterprise.
+description: "Learn how to use SQL queries in LanceDB.
 Includes SQL syntax, query optimization, and best practices for SQL-based data access."
 ---
-# SQL Queries with LanceDB Enterprise
+# SQL Queries with LanceDB

 > Note: This is a preview feature that is only available in LanceDB Enterprise.